phaylali/gaming/README.md

+# Omniversify Gaming:

+We are a blog that shares news, tips and tricks

-# Stone: Astro Theme (Modified by Phaylali to include an MD blogging feature)
+# Stone: Astro Theme (Modified by Omniversify to include an MD blogging feature)

 Stone is a free and open-source Astro theme specially designed for Business, Marketing, SaaS and Startup websites.